johnnyw66/cookie_session/README.md

 With minimal Python skills you can modify the routine **announce_opportunities** to use your host computer's speaker.

-Below is one example of a method, I found with a google search.
+Below is one example of a method I found with a google search.

 Install pygame and gtts python modules.